-The period during which the Company prepares quarterly financials is a sensitive time for insider trading purposes, as Company personnel may be more likely to possess, or be presumed to possess, material nonpublic information.
-To avoid the appearance of impropriety and assist Company personnel in planning transactions in the Company's securities for appropriate times, no officer, director, or employee shall purchase or sell any security of the Company during the period beginning the 15th day of the third month of the fiscal quarter of the Company and ending upon completion of the second full trading day after the public release of earnings data for such fiscal quarter or during any other trading suspension period declared by the Company, except for:
+The period during which the Partnership prepares quarterly financials is a sensitive time for insider trading purposes, as Partnership Group personnel may be more likely to possess, or be presumed to possess, material nonpublic information.
+To avoid the appearance of impropriety and assist Partnership Group personnel in planning transactions in the Partnership's securities for appropriate times, no officer, director, or employee shall purchase or sell any security of the Partnership during the period beginning on the last day of any fiscal quarter of the Partnership and ending upon completion of the second full trading day after the public release of earnings data for such fiscal quarter, or during any other trading suspension period declared by the Partnership, except for:

-- purchases of the Company's securities from the Company or sales of the Company's securities to the Company; - exercises of stock options or other equity awards, the surrender of shares to the Company in payment of the exercise price or in satisfaction of any tax withholding obligations in a manner permitted by the applicable equity award agreement, or the vesting of equity-based awards that do not involve a market sale of the Company's securities (the cashless exercise of a Company stock option through a broker does involve a market sale of the Company's securities, and therefore would not qualify under this exception); and - purchases or sales of the Company's securities made pursuant to any binding contract, specific instruction, or written plan entered into while the purchaser or seller, as applicable, was unaware of any material nonpublic information and which contract, instruction, or plan (i) meets all requirements of the affirmative defense provided by Rule 10b5-1, (ii) was precleared in advance pursuant to this Policy, and (iii) has not been amended or modified in any respect after such initial preclearance without such amendment or modification being precleared in advance pursuant to this Policy.
+- purchases of the Partnership's securities from the Partnership or sales of the Partnership's securities to the Partnership; - exercises of unit options or other equity awards, the surrender of units to the Partnership in payment of the exercise price or in satisfaction of any tax withholding obligations in a manner permitted by the applicable equity award agreement, or the vesting of equity-based awards that do not involve a market sale of the Partnership's securities (the cashless exercise of Partnership unit options through a broker does involve a market sale of the Partnership's securities, and therefore would not qualify under this exception); and

+• purchases or sales of the Partnership's securities made pursuant to any binding contract, specific instruction, or written plan entered into while the purchaser or seller, as applicable, was unaware of any material nonpublic information and which contract, instruction, or plan (i) meets all requirements of the affirmative defense provided by Rule 10b5-1, (ii) was precleared in advance pursuant to this Policy, and (iii) has not been amended or modified in any respect after such initial preclearance without such amendment or modification being precleared in advance pursuant to this Policy.
+For more information about Rule 10b5-1 trading plans, see Section V below.

-Exceptions to the blackout period policy may be approved only by the Company's General Counsel or Chief Financial Officer or, in the case of exceptions for directors, the Board of Directors or Audit Committee of the Board of Directors.
+Exceptions to the blackout period policy may be approved only by the Compliance Officer or, in the case of exceptions for directors, the Board of Directors or Audit Committee of the Board of Directors.